Injury Attorneys | Restoring LivesTM

 In January, the National Transportation Safety Board (NTSB) once again recommended that the blood alcohol content (BAC) measure used to determine drunk driving be reduced.
 The BAC standard in all states is now .08%.
 NTSB urges that this be lowered to .05%.

-The call came as part of the release of NTSB’s annual “Most Wanted List of Transportation Safety Improvements” for 2016, a compilation of ten actions that NTSB wants to see in order to improve transportation safety across the US.
-Some of the other items include promoting collision avoidance technology in cars and trucks; getting portable electronic devices out of the hands of drivers; and completing important rail safety initiatives, such as Positive Train Control, which the agency believes would prevent many accidents, such as the December, 2015, Philadelphia derailment which killed 8 and injured more than 200.
+The call came as part of the release of NTSB’s annual most wanted transportation safety improvements for 2016, a compilation of ten actions that NTSB wants to see in order to improve transportation safety across the United States.
+Some of the other items include promoting collision avoidance technology in cars and trucks; getting portable electronic devices out of the hands of drivers; and completing important rail safety initiatives, such as positive train control, which the agency believes would prevent many accidents (such as the December 2015 Philadelphia derailment that killed 8 and injured more than 200).

 The NTSB call for a lower BAC standard comes as part of a larger initiative to move toward zero tolerance for driving under the influence of any substance.
 Alcohol, illegal drugs, prescription drugs, and even over-the-counter medications impair the ability of a driver to operate their vehicle safely.
 According to NTSB information, one-third of all fatal accidents involve alcohol.
 The Centers for Disease Control and Prevention suggests that at least 112 million trips each year are made by drivers who meet the legal standard of alcohol impairment.

 In making the .05% recommendation for BAC, the NTSB notes that the current standard allows many impaired drivers to endanger themselves and others.
 Their research shows that by the time a driver’s BAC reaches .08%, their risk of a fatal crash is already more than double that of an unimpaired driver.